Personal computer: History

+Origins

 In the history of computing, early experimental machines could be operated by a single attendant.
 For example, ENIAC which became operational in 1946 could be run by a single, albeit highly trained, person.
 This mode pre-dated the batch programming, or time-sharing modes with multiple users connected through terminals to mainframe computers.
 Computers intended for laboratory, instrumentation, or engineering purposes were built, and could be operated by one person in an interactive fashion.
 Examples include such systems as the Bendix G15 and LGP-30 of 1956, and the Soviet MIR series of computers developed from 1965 to 1969.
 By the early 1970s, people in academic or research institutions had the opportunity for single-person use of a computer system in interactive mode for extended durations, although these systems would still have been too expensive to be owned by a single person.

+1960s

 The personal computer was made possible by major advances in semiconductor technology.
 In 1959, the silicon integrated circuit (IC) chip was developed by Robert Noyce at Fairchild Semiconductor, and the metal–oxide–semiconductor (MOS) transistor was developed by Mohamed Atalla and Dawon Kahng at Bell Labs.
 The MOS integrated circuit was commercialized by RCA in 1964, and then the silicon-gate MOS integrated circuit was developed by Federico Faggin at Fairchild in 1968.
 Faggin later used silicon-gate MOS technology to develop the first single-chip microprocessor, the Intel 4004, in 1971.
 The first microcomputers, based on microprocessors, were developed during the early 1970s.
 Widespread commercial availability of microprocessors, from the mid-1970s onwards, made computers cheap enough for small businesses and individuals to own.

 In what was later to be called the Mother of All Demos, SRI researcher Douglas Engelbart in 1968 gave a preview of features that would later become staples of personal computers: e-mail, hypertext, word processing, video conferencing, and the mouse.
 The demonstration required technical support staff and a mainframe time-sharing computer that were far too costly for individual business use at the time.